 Ever heard of "nail dehydration?"
 Your nails need access to water and air as much as the rest of your body, and going back-to-back with gel manicures is like suffocating your nailbeds, which can lead to damage and breakage.
 Both wearing gel manicures, as well as the removal process, can be a lot for your fingers to handle, so take time between gel applications.
 Your fingers will thank you.

 It can be massively tempting to want to see how long your gel manicure can last for without chipping, but try to avoid doing anything of the sort.
 A gel mani should last you two to three weeks maximum before running the risk of potential damage to your nail beds.
 Going too long with gel on your nail runs the risk of weakened nails, and a potential for moisture to cause some issues—once the gel starts to lift, it can lead to moisture gathering under the gel, which can lead to bacterial growth.

 Have Professionals Remove Your Gel

-Although it's tempting to just rip off the rest of your polish, it's better to leave gel removal to the pros.
+It's best to leave gel removal to the pros.
 "The removal at a salon will probably go quicker and presumably more safely.
-Tools and techniques that quality nail technicians use will remove the top coat more thoroughly allowing acetone to soak color gel quicker," Urbina says.
+Tools and techniques that quality nail technicians use will remove the top coat more thoroughly, allowing acetone to soak color gel quicker," Urbina says.